nicholasohjj/tp/docs/UserGuide.md

 1. Type commands in the command box and press `Enter` to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    - `help`: Opens the help window.
    - `list_students`: Lists all students.
+   - `list_lessons n/Jackie` : Lists all lessons under a student or all lessons in the data
    - `add_student n/John Doe p/91234567 e/johndoe@email.com s/Math`: Adds a new student.
+   - `add_lesson n/Johnson Kit d/15-09-2026 t/17:00 s/CS2103T` : Adds a lesson.
+   - `add_assignment 2 as/CS2103T tP increment d/19-04-2025` : Adds an assignment to a student in the list.
    - `delete_student 1`: Deletes the 1st student in the list.
    - `clear`: Deletes all students.
    - `exit`: Exits the app.